powersync-ja/powersync-js/demos/nextjs-supabase-todolist/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-Also check out [the PowerSync Web SDK on GitHub](https://github.com/powersync-ja/powersync-js/tree/main/packages/powersync-sdk-web) - your feedback and contributions are welcome!
+Check out [the PowerSync Web SDK on GitHub](https://github.com/powersync-ja/powersync-js/tree/main/packages/powersync-sdk-web) - your feedback and contributions are welcome!

 To learn more about PowerSync, see the [PowerSync docs](https://docs.powersync.com).

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.